OathPros/COMP3/source/guidelines/app-icons.rst

 App icons are drawn within a 128×128px area, but shouldn't fill this space.
 When judging how large to draw the icon, follow the guides in the `app icon template <https://gitlab.gnome.org/Community/Design/HIG-app-icons/blob/master/template.svg>`_, and ensure that your icon has a similar visual weight to other app icons.

-If possible, give the icon should have a distinctive shape, to aid recognition, but avoid extreme aspect ratios for the icon shape, such as very narrow or very wide shapes.
+* If possible, the icon should have a distinctive shape, since this aids recognition.
+* Avoid extreme aspect ratios for the icon shape, such as very narrow or very wide shapes.

-The bottom of the icon should be aligned against the standard baseline, which is indicated in the template.
+* The bottom of the icon should be aligned against the standard baseline, which is indicated in the template.

 Perspective
 ~~~~~~~~~~~

-While the app icon style is simple, it is not “flat” and has depth.
-This non-realistic perspective is produced by combining the “top” and “front” of the object, so that each icon has an additional profile at the bottom of the object.
+While the app icon style is simple, it is not “flat”.
+Depth is introduced by combining the “top” and “front” of the object, so that each icon has an additional profile at the bottom of the object.
 This “front” profile is shaded darker than the top surface.

 .. image:: ../img/icons/perspective.png